hasindu2008/cornetto/docs/command.md

 This subprogram calculate per-chromosome assembly evaluation statistics.
 Output is detailed [here](asmstats.md).

 **Options:**
--   `-r FILE`:                    report from fixasm
+-   `-r FILE`:               report file generated from fixasm
--   `--human-chr`:                use inbuilt human chromosome names and order when printing report
+-   `-s STR`:                use the sort order specified by STR when printing the chromosome report.
+STR can be human1 for haploid human chrosome names, human2 for diploid human chromosome names or a fasta file to read the chromosome order from.

 **Example usage:**
 ```bash